eurekacoin/eweb3.js/README.md

 ```

 ### isConnected()
-Checks if you are connected properly to the local qtum node.
+Checks if you are connected properly to the local eurekacoin node.
 ```
 async function isConnected() {
   return await qweb3.isConnected();